Mark Hunter (ice hockey): London Knights

 Hunter spent twelve years as owner, vice-president, and general manager of the London Knights in the OHL.
 He departed his management role with the team in October 2014.
+After 4 years with the Maple Leafs, he returned to his position of general manager in 2018.

 Toronto Maple Leafs

 On October 21, 2014, Hunter was announced as the director of player personnel for the Toronto Maple Leafs.
 On April 12, 2015, after the firing of general manager Dave Nonis, Hunter along with Kyle Dubas were named as co-interim general managers of the Maple Leafs, and they continued as assistant general managers after the Maple Leafs hired Lou Lamoriello.
 Lamoriello left the Maple Leafs in April 2018 and Dubas was named Toronto general manager.
 Shortly afterwards, Hunter agreed to mutually terminate the contract with the Maple Leafs.

 Personal life

 Hunter has two brothers.
 Dale Hunter and Dave Hunter also played in the NHL.
 Their father also scouts for the Knights.
 Hunter's son Garett Hunter played parts of three seasons for the London Knights from 2007 to 2010.